But if you’ve ever put pen to paper, you know that writing high-converting copy isn’t that simple, is it?

-In the early 1900s, advertising pioneer Claude Hopkins cemented himself in copywriting history when—with a single ad—he catapulted Schlitz beer from B-list brewer to #1 in sales.
+In the early 1900s, advertising pioneer Claude Hopkins cemented himself in copywriting history when he catapulted Schlitz beer from B-list brewer to #1 in sales.

 At the time, most beer companies spouted identical claims about the purity of their beers.
 In the ad that blew Schlitz’s competition out the water, Hopkins took another route.
 Instead of making generic claims, he told the story behind the beer brand, and vividly described the distillation process to drive the “purity claim” home.

 He detailed how the beer was cooled in a unique way that removed impurities.
 How each bottle was sterilized at least four times before being filled with Schlitz beer.
 Hopkins even drew attention to the fact they built a 4,000-foot well to supply water—even though the nearby Lake Michigan was a valid source.

 Compared to the blur of statements claiming “the purest beers,” there’s no competition.
 That’s the power of specificity in your copy or story.
 It sets you apart from the crowd and resonates with prospects.
 Because when everyone out there is shouting “super,” “proprietary,” and “exclusive”…then no one is.